Envoy Gateway + OpenAPI

 Step 1: Annotate Proto Files

 Add HTTP bindings to your proto service methods using google.api.http.
-The proto file defines CRUD operations for OrderService with REST path mappings (e.g. POST /v1/orders, GET /v1/orders/{order_id}) and buf validation rules.
+Define CRUD operations for OrderService with REST path mappings (e.g. POST /v1/orders, GET /v1/orders/{order_id}) and buf validation rules, attaching a google.api.http option to each RPC.

 TIP

 The google/api/http.proto and google/api/annotations.proto files are available through buf BSR deps.
-Add them to your buf.yaml dependencies and import them directly in your proto files without vendoring.
+Add buf.build/googleapis/googleapis to your buf.yaml dependencies and import them directly in your proto files without vendoring.

 Step 2: Generate OpenAPI Spec